Mission

 Empowerment Through Literacy!

-Capital Area Literacy Coalition - The Reading People works to eliminate illiteracy in our community by providing free educational support to anyone on a language-learning journey.
+The Reading People works to eliminate illiteracy in our community by providing free educational support to anyone on a language-learning journey.

-Through improved literacy, we empower and help make self-sufficient adults with personal or job-related literacy goals, any immigrant, refugee, or asylum-seeker learning English as a second language, and children at risk of falling behind in school for any reason.
+We serve adults with personal or job-related literacy goals, any immigrant, refugee, or asylum-seeker learning English as a second language, and children at risk of falling behind in school for any reason.

 Our Vision